 School district leaders leaned on the JE Dunn Charlotte team and Lens™ platform to guide their decision using cost history and real-time design options, but what neither party realized was that the breadth of the technology and preconstruction knowledge would aid in decision-making as well save the project altogether.

 At design kick-off, the team used one component of Lens to show the client the cost of each option.
 Using the vital cost history and flexibility provided by the platform to help with high-level estimates—but with full detail backup—allowed the client to weigh each option to determine which was the best path forward.
-Lens allowed the team to price the project three different ways with real-time pricing and design implications.
+A targeted Lens approach allowed the team to price the project three different ways with real-time pricing and design implications.
 All three pricing options along with constructability pros and cons were presented to the client and design team for discussion.
 After weighing each scenario, the district decided to move forward with the complete tear down and new construct option, as it proved it would provide the best value.

 A Project in Jeopardy